Bryan Murray (ice hockey): NHL coach and general manager

 With the firing of John Muckler on June 18, 2007, Murray was promoted to general manager of the Senators, while assistant coach John Paddock took over the club's head coaching duties.
 However, on February 27, 2008, following a 15–2 start, which had briefly put the Senators in first place in the Eastern Conference, Murray fired Paddock after the team struggled through a disastrous January and February.
 Murray stepped in as interim head coach for the remainder of the 2007–08 season, finishing with a 7–9–2 record, with the team ultimately finishing in seventh place in the Eastern Conference.
 The Senators were swept in the first round of the playoffs by the Pittsburgh Penguins.

 Craig Hartsburg was hired as the new coach of the team in June 2008.
 After the Senators struggled for most of the 2008–09 season, Murray fired Hartsburg after a 7–4 loss against the Capitals.
 In 48 games as head coach of the Senators, Hartsburg posted a 17–24–7 record.
-Cory Clouston, head coach of the AHL's Binghamton Senators, the team's top farm club, was hired as interim head coach, and Clouston was appointed as head coach on a two-year contract following the end of that season.
+Cory Clouston, head coach of the AHL's Binghamton Senators, the team's top farm club, was hired as interim head coach.
+Clouston was appointed as head coach with a two-year contract before the next season.

 Murray signed a three-year contract extension as general manager on April 8, 2011.
 He fired Clouston and two assistant coaches on April 9, 2011, following the Senators' last game of the season.
 The team had been beset by injuries to key players such as captain Daniel Alfredsson and star forward Jason Spezza, leading to a mid-season collapse.
 Murray made a flurry of trades in 2011, after the Senators had fallen out of contention, and promoted many younger players from the team's Binghamton farm club.

+In 2012, Murray was added to the Shawville Hockey Walk of Fame.
 In 2015, he was inducted into the Ottawa Sports Hall of Fame.
+In 2017, he was added to the Senators' "Ring of Honour" at Canadian Tire Centre.

 Personal life

 Murray, one of ten children born to Clarence and Rhoda Murray, was born and raised in the small Ottawa Valley town of Shawville, Quebec, near Ottawa.
 He had two daughters with his wife Geri, Heide and Brittany.

 His younger brother, Terry Murray, was head coach for the Washington Capitals, Philadelphia Flyers, Florida Panthers, and Los Angeles Kings.
-His nephew, Tim Murray, previously served under him as assistant general manager of the Senators, and later served as the general manager of the Buffalo Sabres.
+His nephew, Tim Murray, previously served under Bryan as assistant general manager of the Senators, and later served as the general manager of the Buffalo Sabres.